IvaP10/DocuMind/README.md

 - **OpenAI API** - LLM for answer generation
 - **CrossEncoder** - Reranking model

-## 📧 Contact

-For questions or feedback, please open an issue on GitHub.

 ---

 **Note**: This project was developed as part of research into layout-aware document retrieval systems.
 The parent-child chunking strategy and verification pipeline are designed to balance retrieval precision with context preservation while minimizing hallucinations in document Q&A systems.